woheller69/whisperIME/README.md

 Please note that for use as voice input (not as IME) there is a separate settings activity which can be accessed from Android settings
 (System > Languages > Speech > Voice Input).
 There you can activate the app as voice input and then click the settings button.
-In settings you can then select the model for voice input and the maximum recording time (default: 30s).
+In settings you can then select the model for voice input.

 ## Model Selection